aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/charts/data-source/find-type-of-x-and-y-values-of-points-in-chart-series/_index.md

 ---

 ## **Possible Usage Scenarios**
 Sometimes, you want to know the type of X and Y values of chart points in a series.
 Aspose.Cells for Node.js via C++ provides `ChartPoint.XValueType` and `ChartPoint.YValueType` properties that can be used for this purpose.
-Please note, you will have to call `Chart.calculate()` method before you can use these properties effectively.
+Please note that you will have to call the `Chart.calculate()` method before you can use these properties effectively.

 ## **Find Type of X and Y Values of Points in Chart Series**
 The following sample code loads the [sample Excel file](64716905.xlsx) and accesses the first chart inside the first worksheet.
-It then calls the `Chart.calculate()` method and finds the type of X and Y values of the first chart point and prints them in the console.
-Please see the console output shown below for a reference.
+It then calls the `Chart.calculate()` method, finds the type of X and Y values of the first chart point, and prints them to the console.
+Please see the console output shown below for reference.

 ## **Sample Code**
 ```javascript